burikyali/Project--ML-Wine-Quality-Prediction-MINE/README.md

 AMRITA VISHWA VIDYAPEETHAM MATHS SEM PROJECT

-Wine quaility prediction Using Both Random Forest Classifier And Logistic Regression.
-Just an Extention of the other Wine quality Prediction Repo Of Mine.
+Wine quality prediction using both Random Forest Classifier and Logistic Regression.
+Just an extention of the other Wine Quality repo of mine.